LOADING ...

 and produced my album

-But i'm getting a little of myself
+But i'm a little ahead of myself

-Speeding down the to success here,
+Speeding the road to success here,

 certainly was not how it all came about

-of songs I remember recording
+number of I remember recording

 My first time in a studio

-Damn I young
+Damn I sound

-That's I was, needless to say
+That's because I was, to say

 was a

-It's amazing how they immediately up memories
+It's amazing how immediately conjured up memories

-I that's why it's so easy to
+I think that's why it's so to

-compare this collection with a treasure
+compare this collection a hidden treasure

-than by hunters
+than by treasure

-The example that comes to for me
+The that comes to mind for me

 is Ry classic Buena Vista Social Club album

-It was supposed to happen
+It was never to happen

 Turned into a tropical trainwreck, it is all wonderfully